-in this databases, each one containing the 12-standard and 3-Frank lead ECG, sampled at 1000 Hz.
+PTB database [23]: We use the 60 control recordings included in these databases, each one containing the 12-standard and 3-Frank lead ECG, sampled at 1000 Hz.

-CDB database: This database contains the standard 12-lead ECG and a respiration signal (r(n)) of 40 subjects (age 32 \pm 9 years, 26 male / 14 female), recorded during 5 minutes of supine resting and all were here considered.
+CDB database: This database contains the standard 12-lead ECG and a respiration signal (r(n)) of 40 subjects (age 32 ± 9 years, 26 male/14 female), recorded during 5 min of supine resting and all were here considered.
 The MP 150 (BIOPAC Systems) was used to acquire simultaneously the ECG (ECG100C amplifier and disposable Ag-AgCl electrodes) at a sampling frequency of 1000 Hz, and the respiration signal (RSP100C and a strain gauge transducer) at a sampling frequency of 125 Hz.

 The ECG signals were delineated using the SLR and ML delineation strategies.
-The ML strategy in PTB database was applied over Frank leads while in CDB over the 3 leads obtained with inverse Dower's transformation.
-SLR delineation was applied over the 12 standard leads in both databases; $RT_e^M(i)$ interval was measured from the R peak obtained with SLR to $T_e(i)$ for each delineation system $M \in \{\text{SLR}, \text{ML}\}.$ The mechanical effect of respiration was estimated from the ECG signal in the two databases using the algorithm proposed in [26].
-In this method the ECG-derived respiratory (EDR) signal is estimated from the VCG as the series of rotation angles around each orthogonal lead $(\varphi_x(i), \varphi_y(i) \text{ and } \varphi_z(i)),$ estimated between successive QRS-VCG loops and a reference QRS-VCG loop by least-squares minimization.
+The ML strategy in PTB database was applied over Frank leads while in CDB over the three leads obtained with inverse Dower's transformation.
+SLR delineation was applied over the 12 standard leads in both databases; $RT_e^M(i)$ interval was measured from the R peak obtained with SLR to $T_e(i)$ for each delineation system $M \in \{\text{SLR}, \text{ML}\}$.
+The mechanical effect of respiration was estimated from the ECG signal in the two databases using the algorithm proposed in [26].
+In this method, the ECG-derived respiratory (EDR) signal is estimated from the VCG as the series of rotation angles around each orthogonal lead ($\varphi_x(i), \varphi_y(i)$ and $\varphi_z(i)$), estimated between successive QRS-VCG loops and a reference QRS-VCG loop by least-squares minimization.

-C. Performance indexes
+C. Performance Indexes

-1) Simulation data: The clean (c), respiration affected (r) and noise contaminated (v) simulated ECG signals, were delineated with SL (over lead X), SLR and ML to obtain the marks $T_e^{\mathrm{Ms}}(i)$, $M \in \{\mathrm{SL}, \mathrm{SLR}, \mathrm{ML}\}$ and $s \in \{c, r, v\}$.
+1) Simulation Data: The clean (c), respiration affected (r), and noise contaminated (v) simulated ECG signals, were delineated with SL (over lead X), SLR, and ML to obtain the marks $T_e^{M,s}(i), M \in \{SL, SLR, ML\}$ and $s \in \{c, r, v\}$.
 For SLR delineation the Dower's transformation was applied to obtain the 12 standard leads [24].